 Over the years, guests from around the world have dined and stayed at the Inn.
 Famous visitors include Admiral Richard Byrd, the first American ever to reach the South Pole and Maxine Andrews, of the popular Andrews Sisters singing team.
 In more modern times guests have included Country & Western Singers Johnny & June Carter Cash, Loretta Lynn and the late Conway Twitty.
 Visiting sports celebrities include baseball greats Warren Spahn and Boog Powell, and basketball Hall of Famer Al Cervi.
 Being a popular mecca for fishermen, the Inn has also played host to national fishing celebrities Orlando Wilson, Roland Martin, Larry Nixon and Babe Winkelman.
 The late actor, singer, comedian and avid angler Foster Brooks was also a frequent visitor.

-Now in its third century of serving 1000 Islands visitors, the Inn has had only three owners and is presently operated by Susan and Allen Benas.
-Since purchasing the inn on its 75th anniversary, they have worked at a steady pace to restore the facility to retain its old time charm, that was the hallmark of the inns of yesteryear.
+Now in its second century of serving 1000 Islands visitors, the Inn has had only three owners and is presently operated by Susan and Allen Benas.
+Since purchasing the inn on its 75th anniversary, they have worked at a steady pace to update the facility while retaining its old time charm, that was the hallmark of the inns of yesteryear.
 Whether you relax in the dining room, where popular Thousand Island Salad Dressing was first introduced to the dining public, or spend an hour or two in the Inn's comfortable and friendly lounge, you'll quickly discover why the Inn is so popular.
 The camaraderie among locals and visitors alike is magnetic.
 You'll also watch in awe the huge freighters from around the world that pass by, just off shore, in the St. Lawrence Seaway.

 Just across the street from the Inn is Frink Memorial Park, the sight of many community events, including Clayton's popular Summer Band Concert Series.
 Each week, popular north country bands feature a different kind of music from country & western to the sounds of the "Big Band" era.